Vicarage Field Housing Development

 2016 Planning Application

 This application can be viewed here.
-It has now been determined, but at the time of writing, 20 months after submission, a formal decision letter is still awaited.
+It has now been determined, and finally an approval letter and a s106 agreement have been produced.
+Click on them to see the paperwork, and also see below for the separate agreement between Alan Firmin Ltd and Linton Parish Council.
 The application includes a lot of paperwork, but a reasonable view of the proposal can be obtained from the document entitled “Planning & Heritage Statement” of 24 June 2016.
 Parish Council elections took place in May 2016 and so the application was reviewed by a somewhat different Linton Parish Council, with three members who had reviewed the previous one, and three who had not; Cllr Ian Firmin, having declared an interest, took no part in the discussions.

 The application was submitted without prior warning, and with a date for responses before the next PC meeting, so of necessity it was dealt with via a site meeting and subsequent email and phone discussions.
 The site meeting and subsequent discussions duly took place, and by a majority of 5:1 the Council voted not to object to the proposals.
 The three councillors who had reviewed the previous application all voted not to object, as did two of the three newcomers.
 A copy of their subsequent letter to MBC is publicly available on the planning link above, and the letter can also be viewed here.